 For a normal distribution, parameter 1 is the mean of the distribution of recorded dose for each year of monitoring.
-Before calculating this, it might be necessary to adjust the recorded dose to provide a claimant-favorable estimate of Hp(10) in accordance with information in the following sections.
+Before calculating this, it might be necessary to adjust the recorded dose to provide a favorable to claimant estimate of Hp(10) in accordance with information in the following sections.